Health Data and AI: Responsible Innovation, Ethics and Regulatory Strategies

 Lecturers

-The lecturers include policymakers, distinguished scholars from ETH, and guest speakers from internationally renowned leading institutions and organizations, and the private sector.
+The lecturers include policymakers, distinguished scholars from ETH, and guest lecturers from internationally renowned leading institutions and organizations.

 Language